It's September, and yes -- we're sad that summer is coming to an end, too.

-We’ve put together another list of the major highlights from the most talked-about search engine -- this time, for the month of July.
+We’ve put together another list of the major highlights from the most talked-about search engine -- this time, for the month of August.
 Read on for the full recap.

-July News About Google
+August News About Google

 More Algorithm Updates

 Toward the end of the month -- around the 19th -- a few outlets were reporting were reporting changes in Google search results, which largely amounted to what Search Engine Roundtable called "chatter [that] died out" after a couple of days of intense speculation.

 While the cast shows an ever-so-slight spike in the days surrounding the time these changes were reported, there have been more significant spikes at other points throughout August that weren't accompanied with similar rumors.